 How Long Does it Take to Become a Personal Trainer? —Conclusion

-Overall there are a few really good programs with the top two in my opinion being the NASM program in the ACE program.
-Click on the links to check out their websites for more information or click on the links below to read my individual reviews on those five certifications.
+Overall there are a few excellent programs with the top two, in my opinion, being the NASM program in the ACE program.
+Click on the links to check out their websites for more information or click on the links below to read my reviews.